-Erpenbach is a Knoxville, Tennessee, dentist.
+Erpenbach is a dentist in Knoxville, Tennessee,.
 He practices biomimetic dentistry, a dental specialty that uses lifelike materials to restore teeth and treat tooth decay.
 These materials bond tightly to the teeth, sealing out bacteria that cause decay.

 To facilitate a strong bond between the tooth and the composite resin material used for the filling, the study’s lead researchers used the grape seed extract to evoke a repair response in the tooth’s dentin.
-Grape seed extract was chosen because of its high number of oligomeric proanthocyanidins, or OPCs, a type of flavonoid that encourages collagen production.
+The grape seed extract was chosen because of the high number of oligomeric proanthocyanidins, or OPCs, a type of flavonoid that encourages collagen production.

 When the dentin is healed, the composite can bond tightly to the tooth and seal out decay.
-This leads to a successful, long lasting restoration for the patient and helps to ensure the survival of the tooth.
+This leads to a successful, long-lasting restoration for the patient and helps to ensure the tooth’s survival.

 This new finding may also help allow dentists to remove less of the tooth than traditional filling methods- a potential benefit that is exciting to Erpenbach.
-As a biomimetic dentist, he is focused on the preservation of the teeth versus the restoration of teeth.
+As a biomimetic dentist, he is focused on preserving the teeth versus the restoration of teeth.
 This means treating tooth decay in a way that allows the patient to retain as much of the tooth as possible.

-In many traditional dental offices, when a patient develops a cavity, the dentist drills the cavity hole a little larger and fills in the space with a filling- amalgam or resin.
-This weakens the structure of the tooth and eventually causes it to collapse around the filling, which also leads to tooth loss.
+In many traditional dental offices, when a patient develops a cavity, the dentist drills the cavity hole a little larger and fills in space with a filling- amalgam or resin.
+This weakens the tooth structure and eventually causes it to collapse around the filling, which also leads to tooth loss.

 Mercury amalgam fillings have their share of issues, too.
 They are unable to bond with the teeth, and this inability to create a tight seal between the dentin and the filling allows bacteria to get underneath the filling.
-This bacteria causes further decay and infection of the pulp, which also could leave patients in pain and at risk of a root canal.
+This bacteria causes further decay and infection of the pulp, leaving patients in pain and at risk of a root canal.